cassanof/finetuning-harness/README.md

-# Pipeline for Fine-Tuning HuggingFace Models On Code Generation Tasks
+# A Pipeline for Fine-Tuning HuggingFace Models On Code Generation Tasks

 This repo provides the whole pizza for fine-tuning HuggingFace models (e.g. StarCoder, or Code LLama) on code generation tasks.
 It includes: